iree-org/iree/docs/website/docs/guides/developer-tips.md

     !!! tip "Tip - Embedded and system linking"

         The default value of `--iree-llvmcpu-link-embedded=true` generates
-        platform-agnostic ELF files.
-By disabling that flag, the compiler will produce `.so` files for Linux, `.dll` files for Windows, etc. While ELF files are more portable, inspection of compiled artifacts is easier with platform-specific shared object files.
+        embedded ELF files.
+By disabling that flag, the compiler will produce platform-standard `.so` files for Linux, `.dll` files for Windows, etc.
+        While embedded ELF files can be smaller and more portable, inspection of compiled artifacts is easier with platform-standard shared object files.

     ??? tip "Tip - Disassembling `.bc` files with `llvm-dis`"